Safety

 Reporting what happened

-• You can report an incident anonymously using the Anonymous reporting form.
-We will not normally be able to take any direct action following an anonymous report.
+- You can report an incident anonymously using the Anonymous reporting form.
+We will not normally be able to take any direct action following an anonymous report but if you choose to use the two way messaging service, we can communicate directly with you via the Report and Support platform only.
+You will be asked if you want to use the two way messaging service when you submit an anonymous report form.